ceph/ceph/doc/mgr/dashboard.rst

 * **Multi-User and Role Management**: The dashboard supports multiple user accounts with different permissions (roles).
 The user accounts and roles can be modified on both the command line and via the WebUI.
+The dashboard supports various methods to enhance password security, e.g. by enforcing configurable password complexity rules, forcing users to change their password after the first login or after a configurable time period.
 See :ref:`dashboard-user-role-management` for details.
 * **Single Sign-On (SSO)**: the dashboard supports authentication via an external identity provider using the SAML 2.0 protocol.
 See :ref:`dashboard-sso-support` for details.